Intan-psf/Credit-Card-Fraud-Detection-Ensemble/README.md

 Features are anonymized (e.g., V1, V2, ..., V28) along with `Time`, `Amount`, and the `Class` label.

-> 📁 Ensure the `creditcard.csv` file is in your working directory or modify the script's path.

 ---

 ## ✨ Features